 5 Things Retirement Savers Should Do at the Start of Each Year

-Personal and financial disruptions caused by the pandemic have similarly forced retirement savers to re-examine what they want their retirement to look like and what they think is realistic.
-Whether you work with an advisor or self-direct your investments, it is imperative to reassess your current retirement strategy so that it continues to be appropriate for your long-term needs.
+Personal and financial disruptions caused by the pandemic, followed by a wave of inflation during 2022, require retirement savers to re-examine how they can realistically achieve the retirement they hope for.
+Whether you work with an advisor or self-direct your investments, consider reassessing your current strategy annually to make sure it reflects your long-term goals.

-2. Reconsider your emergency savings needs.
-If 2020 and 2021 taught us anything, it’s the importance of preparing for the unexpected.
-Financial emergencies can include everything from health scares to job losses to surprising economic developments, like a rise in inflation.
+#2: Reconsider your emergency savings needs.
+If the past few years taught us anything, it’s the importance of preparing for the unexpected.
+Financial emergencies can include everything from health scares and job losses to surprising economic developments, like the rise in inflation.

-3. Review your tax-deferred retirement savings account options.
+#3: Review your tax-deferred retirement savings account options.
 The start of the year often brings with it potential bonuses and raises, and with that comes an opportunity to maximize contributions to tax-advantaged retirement accounts.
-If you work for a company with a 401(k) or other retirement plan, consider contributing enough to take full advantage of its matching offer, if there is one.
+If you work for a company with a 401(k) or other retirement plan, consider contributing enough to take full advantage of any opportunity for matched contributions.
 If you’re already doing that, then consider giving your retirement account a raise at the start of the year by boosting your contribution rate.
-(See the chart below for the annual contribution limits the IRS has set for the coming year).
+Even minor additions can add up over time.
+The chart below has the annual contribution limits the IRS has set for the coming year.

-Unlike last year, if you intend on contributing to an IRA for the 2021 tax year, the IRS deadline is April 15, 2022—whether you intend to file for an extension or not.
+If you intend on contributing to an IRA for the 2022 tax year, the IRS deadline is April 18, 2023 — whether you intend to file for an extension or not.

-5. Reunite with any old 401(k) accounts: Whether due to the strong labor market or the Great Resignation—where workers have been quitting their jobs at a record pace—there’s a good chance you may have switched jobs.
+#5.
+Reunite with any old 401(k) accounts.
+Whether due to the strong labor market or simply the nature of your career path there’s a chance you may have switched jobs several times by now.
 If so, do not forget about the 401(k) accounts you may have left behind.

-While your prior employer may initially allow you to keep those accounts with them, they may also eventually decide to automatically roll you out of their 401(k) and into a Safe Harbor IRA.
-For this reason, you may want to consider taking the initiative, and rolling over your old 401(k)s to the independent custodian of your choosing before that happens.
-(You can verify that your old 401(k) plan hasn’t already been rolled over by using a retirement fund locator).
+While your prior employer may initially allow you to keep those accounts with them, they could eventually decide to automatically roll you out of their 401(k) and into a Safe Harbor IRA.
+For this reason, you may want to consider taking the initiative and rolling over your old 401(k)s to your current employer — if its plan allows that — to your existing IRA, or to the independent custodian of your choosing by establishing a Self-Directed IRA.

-Having a Self-Directed IRA, enables you to take charge of your investment choices, broadening your opportunities beyond mutual funds, to invest in individual securities and alternative assets like real estate, private equity and precious metals.
+Having a Self-Directed IRA enables you to take charge of your investment choices and invest in individual securities and alternative assets like real estate, private equity and precious metals.
 The increased flexibility can tighten the alignment between your changing goals and the investments you make to achieve them.
-And that’s one of the most effective retirement resolutions you can make—remaining proactive about saving for the future you hope to experience.

 The material in this Blog is presented for informational purposes only.
 The information presented is not investment, legal, tax or compliance advice.
 Millennium Trust Company performs the duties of a directed custodian, and as such does not offer or sell investments or provide investment, legal, or tax advice.